About

 Jess Fijalkovich (b.
 1990) is an artist, archivist, and curator based in Akron, OH.

-Fijalkovich has curated exhibitions at the Cleveland Print Room and an art lending collection at the Akron Art Museum.
-She has also held positions at the Cleveland Museum of Art and FRONT International.
-She has been an artist in residence at the Sable Project (Stockbridge, VT) and the Winslow House Project (Vallejo, CA).
-Her work has been in exhibitions at Bass & Reiner (San Francisco, CA), the Carnegie Museum of Art for the inaugural Pittsburgh Art Book Fair (Pittsburgh, PA), Cleveland Print Room (Cleveland, OH), and Troppus Projects (Kent, OH).
+Fijalkovich has curated exhibitions at the Cleveland Print Room and Shaker Historical Society, and an art lending collection at the Akron Art Museum.
+They have also held positions at the Cleveland Museum of Art and FRONT International.
+Fijalkovich has been an artist in residence at the Sable Project (Stockbridge, VT) and the Winslow House Project (Vallejo, CA).
+Their work has been in exhibitions at Bass & Reiner (San Francisco, CA), the Carnegie Museum of Art for the inaugural Pittsburgh Art Book Fair (Pittsburgh, PA), Summit Artspace (Akron, OH), and Troppus Projects (Kent, OH).
+Fijalkovich is a 2023 Knight Art + Tech Expansion Fund grantee, with a focus on digitization and archiving.
+They are also a 2023 ArtsNow Creative Investment Program grantee.

 CV